copygirl/CarryCapacity/README.md

 To carry a supported block or container, point your cursor at it and **hold right click** while sneaking with an empty hand.
-To place it back down, point your cursor on top of a solid block and, again, hold right click it while sneaking with an empty hand.
+To place it back down, point your cursor on side of a solid block and, again, hold right click it while sneaking with an empty hand.

 ## Download